-Massacre in the Katyn Forest by Jewish-Bolsheviks
+Massacre in the Katyn Forest was done by Jewish Bolsheviks, not by Germans

 Narration is by William Pierce Archive Org